00xk0uR1i/cms/README.md

   Attempts to log in using a list of usernames and passwords.
 - **Mass Attack**
   Targets multiple websites from a provided list.
-- **Color-Coded Alerts**
-  Displays results with animated and color-coded text for better clarity.

 ## Requirements
 - **Bash Shell**